Danger-02/NVIDIA_GPU-for-Deep-Learning/README.md

 # NVIDIA_GPU-for-Deep-Learning
 A step-by-step guide to setting up and running an NVIDIA GPU on our system — includes Driver installation, CUDA setup, and Testing for deep learning and compute workloads.

-# 🔧 NVIDIA GPU Setup Guide for Your Computer
+# 🔧 NVIDIA GPU Setup Guide :

 This repository provides a comprehensive guide on how to install and configure an NVIDIA GPU on your system — from installing the drivers to setting up CUDA, cuDNN, and testing your setup with a simple deep learning example.